Baseline Confirm: Where Observation Becomes Trust

 Promote reviewed artifact into baseline state

-auditwalk baseline set --scan-id <scan_id>
+auditwalk baseline confirm <scan_id>

 Show active baseline and baseline history